 Temple Dining Services Meal Plan Packages:

-Many of the plan options offered to students are combined packages including a specific number of meals per week in addition to a set amount of Diamond Dollars.
-These meal plan packages allow students to dine in Dining Centers and the food courts, as well as purchase items from vending machines,convenience stores in the residence halls, andother eateries across Temple’s campuses.
-All of the meal plan packages include a University debit program, which allows students to utilize their University I.D. cards as a debit card.
+Many of the plan options offered to students are combined packages that include a specific number of meals per week in addition to a set amount of Diamond Dollars.
+These meal plan packages allow students to dine in Dining Centers and the food courts and to purchase items from vending machines, convenience stores in the residence halls, and other eateries across Temple’s campuses.
+All of the meal plan packages include a University debit program that allows students to utilize their University I.D. cards as a debit card.
 Diamond Dollars provide students with a method to purchase food at all Temple Dining Services locations and several independent eating establishments without having to carry cash.
 Diamond Dollars are purchased in advance and credited to students’ accounts.
-You may add additional Diamond Dollars at any time during the school year.
-You can always access your account through the Diamond Dollars website to check your balance or even see where you have been spending your Diamond Dollars.
-Every time you make a purchase with Diamond Dollars the cashier can tell you how much money is remaining on your account.
+Students may add additional Diamond Dollars at any time during the school year.
+Students can always access their r accounts through the Diamond Dollars website to check your balance or even see where you have been spending your Diamond Dollars.
+Every time a purchase is made with Diamond Dollars, the cashier can state how much money is remaining on an account.
 Check http://www.temple.edu/housing/services/DiningServices.htm for detailed information.

 Dining on the Ambler and Tyler Campuses:

 The Ambler Dining Center and the Tyler Dining Center are “all-you-can-eat” facilities offering a large variety of meal choices seven days a week.
-Monday through Friday the Dining Centers offer continuous service from breakfast through the “Fourth Meal” ending at Midnight.
-Students from Ambler or Tyler may use their meal plan at any Dining Center as well as the new Student Center Food Court for a meal equivalency.
+The Dining Centers offer continuous service from Monday through Friday for breakfast through the “Fourth Meal” ending at midnight.
+Students from Ambler or Tyler may use their meal plan for a meal equivalency at any Dining Center and the new Student Center Food Court.